ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Presence of Mind.—Professor Wilder,
-of Cornell University, gives the following
-short rules for action in case of accident:
 Por dust in the eyes, avoid rubbing, dash
 water into them; remove cinders, &amp;e., with
 the round point of a lead pencil; remove